Pangeamt/uima_cas_xmi_restore_segmentation_by_newline/README.md

 ```
-3) Unzip the uima_cas_xmi_resegmented.zip file and upload the xmi file to Inception
+3) Unzip the uima_cas_xmi_resegmented.zip file and upload the xmi file to Inception.